alexander-koch/golem/Bytecode.md

 |---                  |---
 |syscall x, y         | invokes an internal known method named x, with y args, push return value
 |invoke x y           | invoke method at address x with y args, push return value
+|invokevirtual x,y    | invokes a virtual class method, at address x with y args, and saves a class in the stack frame
 |reserve x            | reserves x memory for function calls, to keep values in VRAM
 |ret                  | returns from function to last instruction pointer
+|retvirtual           | returns from a virtual class function
 |jmp x                | unconditional jump
 |jmpt x               | jump if true
 |jmpf x               | jump if false